ChristosRaptis/pongprice/README.md

 ## Description

+This repository includes the code for scraping the sitemaps of the product catalogues of online belgian retailers of our choice.
+After scraping the products (url, product_name and product_price) we verify and/or include the data to our table in PostgreSQL.
+We present our tool with Flask and SQLAlchemy for our web interface.

-This is a project made for training and to display the capabilities of the contributors.
-Our goal was to practice tools such as Webscrapping with Selenium & Playwright, PostgreSQL, Flask/SQLAlchemy + HTML, htmx.
+This is a project made for training purposes and to display the skills of the contributors.
+Our goal was to practice skills/tools such as webscrapping with Selenium & Playwright & requests, PostgreSQL, Flask/SQLAlchemy + HTML, htmx.

 Our work is structured as follows :

-Main folder includes the scripts for the web visuals (Flask but Streamlit was also used).
+*app.py* file is the script for the web interface of our tool (Flask but Streamlit was also used).
-Data folder : includes all the json files with the scraped data either urls or product data.
-Products_db_population folder : includes all connections to insert our scraped products data into postgresql and a few cleaning steps.
+*scrapers* folder : includes in scraper.py our class Scraper, and main.py the code to run it for three websites of our choice.
-Templates folder : includes the html code that works with Flask and our script app.py in the main folder.
+*templates* folder : includes the html code that works with Flask and our script app.py in the main folder.
+*static* folder : includes the images for our webtool.

 ## Installation

 Install the following packages to be able to run :

+- requests
+- beautifulSoup
+- concurrent.futures
+- flask
+- flask_sqlalchemy
+- HTMX
+- psycopg2
+- re (Regex)

+Used in drafts only for learning purposes :
 Playwright
 Selenium

-BeautifulSoup
-Concurrent.futures
-Flask
-SQLAlchemy
-HTMX
-Psycopg2
+## Run

+Run the file **app.py** which is the website interface of our tool that links the html and postgresql queries :
+            $ *Flask run*

+Run **main.py** to scrape websites and to include them in the PostgreSQL table.

+Prerequisites : make up your PostgreSQL environment & table and include the credentials to connect to it in a **.env** file.

 ## Visuals

 ![PongPrice (Image)](Visual_Pongprice.png)

-## To do

-1) Pipeline : streamline the scraping processes and unify by using sitemaps only.
-    - Airflow
-    - Mediamarkt, Vandenborre, (Bol if works) : sitemap (create class/function for uniformization)
-    - Verifiying if data already in PostgreSQL & price still unchanged & update -> add code for first verifying before inserting into db& unify for the different websites : 4 -> 1 .
-    - Clean necessary files in scrapers : keep only necessary ones.

-2) Bol : scraping of Bol is complicated, to be continued ...
-3) HTML : include the logo in the page.